-Lindt & Sprüngli is a member of WCF since 2015, and regularly supports specific projects and initiatives of the organization.
-These projects are for example the Climate Smart Cocoa Initiative, the Covid-19 Response and the Cocoa & Forest Initiative.
+Lindt & Sprüngli has been a member of WCF since 2015, and regularly supports specific projects and initiatives of the organization, including the Cocoa & Forests Initiative (CFI) to end deforestation and restore forest areas.

 Cocoa & Forests Inititiative

-The Earthworm Foundation (formerly known as The Forest Trust - TFT) is a non-profit organization working with global companies, NGOs and communities to transform supply chains for people and nature.
+The Earthworm Foundation is a non-profit organization working with global companies, NGOs and communities to transform supply chains for people and nature.

-In 2015, Lindt & Sprüngli started working with the Earthworm Foundation as external assessment partner and became officially a member of the organization in June 2016.
-At least once a year, Earthworm Foundation visits and evaluates each of the Lindt & Sprüngli Farming Programs for cocoa beans.
-Progress is regularly communicated on its Transparency Hub.
+In 2015, Lindt & Sprüngli started working with Earthworm Foundation as external assessment partner and became an official member in 2016.
+At least once a year, Earthworm Foundation visits and evaluates each of the Lindt & Sprüngli Farming Programs.
+Progress is regularly communicated on the Earthworm Foundation Transparency Hub.

-The Swiss Platform for Sustainable Cocoa (SWISSCO) is a multi-stakeholder initiative for more sustainability in the cocoa value chain.
-It fosters collaboration between the cocoa and chocolate industry, the public sector, non-governmental organizations, and research institutes.
-Together, the members of the Platform actively engage to improve the living conditions of cocoa farmers, to protect natural resources, and to promote biodiversity in cocoa producing countries.
+The National Initiatives on Sustainable Cocoa in Europe (ISCOs) are multi-stakeholder initiatives for more sustainability in the cocoa value chain.
+They foster collaboration between the cocoa and chocolate industry, the public sector, non-governmental organizations, and research institutes.
+Together, ISCO members actively engage on topics including improving the living conditions of cocoa farmers, protecting natural resources, and promoting biodiversity in cocoa producing countries.

 UN Global Compact